 4 Benefits of Dumbbells

 Dumbbells.
-One of the best weapons in your strength training arsenal.
+One of the best weapons in your strength training arsenal to build muscle, gain strength and hone your athletic skills.
 You can use them in a wide variety of workouts to take advantage of all their many perks.
 Read on to learn about the best benefits of working with dumbbells.

-Dumbbells are also relatively cheap, especially when you compare them to other pieces of exercise equipment.
+And last but not least, dumbbells are relatively cheap, especially when you compare them to other pieces of exercise equipment.

 When it comes to their universality, no other piece of equipment can beat dumbbells.
-Even if you’ve only got a few, you can use them to effectively work all your muscle groups.
+Even if you’ve only got a few (or just one), you can use them to effectively work all your muscle groups.
 For example, with just two dumbbells, you can do a pretty impressive number of exercises, such as: